williammiere/Developpez-une-application-full-stack-complete/README.md

 Install and lauch MySQL 8.4 Configurator and set-up a new database.

-In the MySQL Command line Client, type "source <pathToYourScript>\script.sql
+In the MySQL Command line Client, type "source <pathToYourScript>\script.sql"

 Configure application.properties in src/main/java/resources if needed.